eyedeekay/i2p.plugins.tor-manager/README.md

 ### Primary Goals

 1. Ship known-good public keys, download a current Tor for the platform in the background, authenticate it, and launch it only if necessary.
- - Works on Windows, Linux, probably also OSX
+ - Works on Windows, Linux, OSX
 2. Supervise Tor as a ShellService plugin to I2P
- - Works on Linux, Windows
+ - Works on Linux, Windows, OSX
 3. Keep Tor up-to-date
- - Works on Windows, Linux, probably also OSX
+ - Works on Windows, Linux, OSX
 4. Work as an I2P Plugin OR as a freestanding app to be compatible with all I2P distributions
- - Works on Linux, Windows
+ - Works on Linux, Windows, OSX
 5. Download Tor Browser from an in-I2P mirror(or one of a network of in-I2P mirrors)
  - Not done

 ### Secondary Goals:

 1. Launch Tor Browser
- - Works on Linux, Windows, maybe OSX
+ - Works on Linux, Windows, not OSX yet but soon
 2. Configure and launch Tor browser for use with I2P
- - Works on Linux, Windows.
+ - Works on Linux, Windows, not OSX yet but soon

 #### Optional Features I might add if there is interest